Eforen/Snake/kanban.md

 * Move snake with Arrows
 * Kill Snake on walls
 * Go from Title Screen to gameplay when any arrow is pressed and point the snake in that direction
+* Kill Snake on Self

 ### Next Commit
-* Kill Snake on Self

 # Testing
+* When Head hits apple inc the snake length
+* Impliment Poison Apple
+* Normal Apples Decay into Rotting at 100 Steps (~10 sec) 210-100
+* Rotting Apples Decay into Poison at 10 Steps (~1 sec) 110-100
+* Poison Apples Decay away at 100 Steps (~10 sec) 100-0
+* Impliment Golden Apples Probably random time from half a second to 3 seconds to change to normal apple gives 2 segments
+* Make golds worth 5 points not just the 3 they make you grow
+* Don't allow an apple to be placed closer to the head then 6 blocks

 # Doing
+* Create Apple Objects that will "feed" the snake
+* Use Waighted apple gen

 # Todo
-* Create Apple Objects that will "feed" the snake
-* When Head hits apple inc the snake length
 * Show Score somewhere maybe the title bar
 * Pause on escape
 * Go from Game Over Screen to Title screen when Space is pressed